 SB 341 requires that the Authority report on the number of for-sale housing units the Former Agency or the Authority has assisted that are subject to covenants and restrictions.
 The annual reporting is to include the number, reason and dollars received by the Authority as a result of the loss of any units that has occurred over the year.
 This information is included in Table 7.
-As shown in Table 7, four units were lost over the 2015-16 fiscal year.
-As of June 30, 2016, there remained 81 restricted for-sale units in the City of Carson that contain deed restrictions and had received assistance from the Authority or Agency: the 12 units at Magnolia Walk and 69 First Time Homebuyer Program units.
+Prior to redevelopment dissolution, the only homeownership units assisted by the Former Agency or the Authority were units assisted by the First Time Homebuyers Program.
+Since that time, two additional homeownership projects have been completed: Magnolia Walk and the VEO Project.
+Details on these two projects are included in Table 2.
+As shown in Table 7, four for-sale units were lost over the 2016-17 fiscal year, all from the First Time Homebuyers Program.
+As of June 30, 2017, there remained 100 restricted for-sale units in the City of Carson that contain deed restrictions and had received assistance from the Authority or Agency: 12 units at Magnolia Walk; 23 units within the VEO Project and 65 First Time Homebuyer Program units.